-A food is a nutrient-dense protein if it is found directly in nature and more of its calories come from protein than from fat or carbohydrate.
-(Exceptions include some low-sugar and low-fat dairy products and natural SANE approved protein powders/bars.)
+Food is a nutrient-dense protein if it is found directly in nature, and more of its calories come from protein than from fat or carbohydrate.
+(Exceptions include some low-sugar and low-fat dairy products and natural SANE-approved protein powders/bars.)

 - Look at the nutrition label and multiply the grams of protein in a serving by 4.

 - Divide that number by the number of calories in a serving.